shaikds/ATP-Project-MAZE/README.md

 * OOP Design
 * Tests to check the maze generators & solvers

+# PART B - ATP-MAZE
+#### Key Functionallities:
+* Creation of servers - 1.
+Server for creating mazes 2.
+Server for solving mazes
+* Using thread-pool to handle the requests
+* Using decorator & strategy & singleton design patterns
+* Config file for deciding type of maze/solution creators

 This project has built for BGU university, during Advanced Programming Topic course.